 Apart from interactive teaching and learning in the classroom, our teaching staff organize and lead students in co-curricular activities, field trips and study tours.

 The College maintains close links with industries to enable students to learn the fundamental skills necessary for success in the real world.
-Each year about 2,200 students engaged in internships, special projects, fieldwork and site visits.
+Each year more than 300 students engaged in internships, special projects, fieldwork and site visits.

 UOW College Hong Kong is part of the University of Wollongong (UOW) Global Network which has campuses in different overseas destinations.
 Our students can undertake study tours and exchanges to the other campuses in Australia, Dubai and Malaysia.
-To maximize students’ learning opportunities beyond Hong Kong, the College runs a Study Abroad Scheme and organizes regular Overseas Study Tours.
-Each year we have around 800 students participated in our Study Abroad Scheme or Study Tours to Australia, Austria, Canada, France, Germany, Japan, Korea, New Zealand, Russia, Singapore, Spain, Taiwan and the Mainland, UK, and US.
+To maximize students’ learning opportunities beyond Hong Kong, and conditions allowing, the College runs a Study Abroad Scheme and organizes regular Overseas Study Tours to various overseas countries.

 These activities covered community services, cultural awareness, language training, skill training, and teacher-student gatherings.
-The College in each year sponsored over 40 local co-curricular activities which enriching the learning experiences of about 2,000 students.
+Each year the College sponsors numerous local co-curricular activities which enrich the learning experiences of our students.

-The College has a strong focus on English and other foreign languages and provides sponsorship to those students who have achieved the required level in the internationally recognized language proficiency tests, including International English Language Testing System (IELTS), Test de Connaissance du Francais (TCF), Japanese-Language Proficiency Test (JLPT), Korean Language Ability Test (KLAT), National Putonghua Proficiency Test (NPPT) and Diploma de Espanol Lengua Extranjera (DELE).
+The College has a strong focus on English and other foreign languages and provides sponsorship to those students who have achieved the required level in the internationally recognized language proficiency tests, English Language Testing System (IELTS), Test de Connaissance du Francais (TCF), Japanese-Language Proficiency Test (JLPT), Korean Language Ability Test (KLAT), National Putonghua Proficiency Test (PSC) and Diploma de Espanol Lengua Extranjera (DELE).

 Our students have achieved remarkable results in IELTS in recent years.
-In 2019-20, the College has sponsored 100 students to sit for the IELTS and their results are tabulated as below.
+In 2020-21, the College has sponsored over 70 students to sit for the IELTS and their results are tabulated as below.
 Together with good CGPAs, they enhance students’ chances of getting admitted into senior year places of UGC-funded institutions.

 The College has maintained close links with professional bodies shown below.
-These organizations offer exemptions and/or membership to our AD graduates with the relevant specialism(s).
+These organizations offer exemptions, membership and/or recognition to our Degree or AD graduates with the relevant specialism(s).

 - Association of Chartered Certified Accountants